-- Packet Read Schedule (PRS): Select this option to choose one of these read schedules. - Gapped: Gapped PRS reads packets at an equally spaced sequence throughout the active field or frame interval and accounts for vertical blanking (gaps). - Narrow (Linear): Narrow (linear) PRS reads the packets at an equally spaced sequence throughout a video frame.
+Packet Read Schedule (PRS)

+Select one of these read schedules:

+Gapped: Gapped PRS reads packets at an equally spaced sequence throughout the active field or frame interval and accounts for vertical blanking (gaps).

+Narrow (Linear): Narrow (linear) PRS reads the packets at an equally spaced sequence throughout a video frame.